sara-nl/sne-es-db/README.md

 (unfuznc, qvpgvbanel).
 Gura ernq gur h.qngn svyr naq hfr gur ybbxhc gnoyrf gb bhgchg gur qrabeznyvmrq qngn.

-If you are still stuck after this hint, use our Python `movielens2mongo.py` program in this repository.
+If you are still stuck after this, use our Python `movielens2mongo.py` script in this repository.

 #### 4.3 Simple queries